 - Store the preserved shallots for 6 months.
 The shallots may store longer in optimal conditions.

 - Green shallots, which are similar to green onions, require freezing for preservation, as they retain their quality for only about 2 weeks in the refrigerator.

 - Photo Credit Brand X Pictures/Brand X Pictures/Getty Images

 How to Store Shallots

-The delicate onion flavor of shallots makes them ideal for fine cuisine where you want to add flavor but don't want to...
+The delicate, oniony flavor of shallots makes them a good choice for dishes where you want to add flavor but don't want...

 How to Preserve Garlic for a Long Time